128technology/docs/docs/intro_installation_bootable_media.md

 ---
-title: Installing From Bootable Media
+title: Conductor Interactive Installation
-sidebar_label: Installing from Bootable Media
+sidebar_label: Conductor Interactive Installation
 ---

 This section assumes you have already created a bootable device, either a USB or CD/DVD/Blueray disk.
 Instructions for downloading and creating a bootable device are available in [Downloading a 128T ISO](intro_downloading_iso.md) and [Creating a Bootable USB](intro_creating_bootable_usb.md).

-The steps in this section describe installing either ISO from bootable media.
+The steps in this section describe the interactive Conductor installation from the ISO.
 The section, [Initialize the 128T](#initialize-the-128t-node) describes using the Initializer to configure the system as a Conductor after installing from the Interactive ISO.

 :::note
 The Conductor installation must be completed before installing a router or routers using the OTP ISO.
 :::
-See [Installing Using the One Touch Provisioning ISO](intro_otp_iso_install.mdx) for details to install complex router configurations **after** installing and configuring the Conductor.
+This same procedure may be used to install a router, or the procedure [Router Installation Using OTP](intro_otp_iso_install.mdx) can be used to install complex router configurations **after** installing and configuring the Conductor.

 ## Prerequisites